exbotanical/ys/docs/guide/platform-support.md

 # Platform Support

-Ys currently supports UNIX-like environments and has been tested on the following operating systems
+Ys currently supports UNIX-like environments and has been tested on the following operating systems.

 ## Linux